 Drata Starter: FAQs

-Frequently asked questions by our clients working through the Drata Starter program
+Frequently asked questions by our clients working through the Drata Starter: Compliance Accelerator

 What should I put as my audit period?

 For Type 2 engagements, you will select an audit period that the SOC 2 report covers.
 We recommend this commences from the end of the last Type 2 period or the Type 1 report date; depending on which report was last issued.
-This provides continuous coverage for your enterprise customers and is the default expectation.
-The length of the period can be between 3-12 months; we typically recommend 6 months minimum to provide a greater period of coverage that enterprise favour.
+If it's a first time report going straight to Type 2; you should generally start the period from the earliest date you had completed implementation of your controls.
+The length of the period can be between 3-12 months; we typically recommend 6 months minimum based on enterprise preferences.
 Annual recurring Type 2 reports becomes the norm after your first Type 2 report.

 When does AssuranceLab start the audit?